 Our wholly-owned subsidiary, WiSA, LLC, operates the WiSA Association, which is an association comprised of brands, manufacturers, and influencers within the consumer electronics industry, all of which agree that a standardized method of interoperability between wireless audio components should exist, and most of which believe that products should be brought to market with this goal in mind.
 The WiSA Association creates, maintains and manages specifications for wireless interoperability that are available to all association members.
 For products with a WiSA Association certification, the WiSA Association also creates, maintains and manages testing criteria and specifications for all products to be listed, marketed and sold.
-WiSA-certification is an industrywide "stamp of approval" certifying that a product is interoperable with other products in the WiSA ecosystem and has passed several high-performance tests ensuring interoperability and wireless performance standards are met.
+WiSA-certification is a "stamp of approval" certifying that a product is interoperable with other products in the WiSA ecosystem and has passed several high-performance tests ensuring interoperability and wireless performance standards are met.
 As the sole owner of WiSA, LLC, we certify all WiSA Association products.
 LG Electronics introduced two premium model lines, OLED and Nanocell TVs, as WiSA Ready TM TVs in 2019 and has continued the feature in their 2020 TVs.
-The Company expects three to four additional TV brands to be marketing WiSA projects in 2021.
+Hisense Group Company Limited and Skyworth Group Limited ("Skyworth") also each recently announced that their TVs would be WiSA Ready TM as well.
+The Company expects one or two additional TV brands to be marketing WiSA projects during the remainder of 2021.